alisharify7/Python-Less/Guess-game/README.md

-# A program that Guess what number you Select
+# A program that Guess what number your Guessing

 start porgram
 choice a number between 1 to 100